Must See TV: First years

 By 1979, NBC had fallen to third place in the Nielsen ratings.
-Network executive Fred Silverman, who previously led ABC and CBS to the top of the ratings, joined the network the year before; however, he could not bring the same ratings success he had as programming whiz at the latter two networks, resulting in a string of new programs that were derided by critics and eventually being canceled after a few showings.
+Network executive Fred Silverman, who previously led ABC and CBS to the top of the ratings, joined the network the year before; however, he could not bring the same ratings success he had as programming whiz at the latter two networks, resulting in a string of new programs that were derided by critics and which were eventually cancelled after a few showings.
 The 1980–81 television season was the low point for NBC; as the network had only three shows in the Nielsen top 20; one of them was the sitcom Diff'rent Strokes, starring Gary Coleman and Conrad Bain, with several of its episodes revolving around serious issues such as racism, alcoholism, child abuse and others, which were dramatically explored.
-Debuting on Fridays and garnering modest ratings, Diff'rent Strokes entered NBC's Thursday night lineup for the 1981–82 season, which, prior to the beginning of the season, Silverman left NBC in the summer of 1981, and was replaced by Brandon Tartikoff, who became a very important key point behind NBC's return to the top.
+Debuting on Fridays and garnering modest ratings, Diff'rent Strokes entered NBC's Thursday night lineup for the 1981–82 season.
+Prior to the beginning of the season, Silverman left NBC in the summer of 1981, and was replaced by Brandon Tartikoff, who became a very important key point behind NBC's return to the top.

-The 1981 fall season marked the very first time NBC made an attempt to create a two-hour comedy block on Thursday nights comprising the 8–10 p.m. slot, with Diff'rent Strokes being joined by the returning Harper Valley –starring Barbara Eden, formerly from I Dream of Jeannie–, and newcomers Gimme a Break! –which stars Nell Carter as the housekeeper for a widowed police chief (played by Dolph Sweet) and his three daughters– and Lewis & Clark –a starring vehicle for Gabe Kaplan after Welcome Back, Kotter–, all of them being followed by the critical-acclaimed police drama Hill Street Blues.
-Midway through the 1981–82 season, Harper Valley and Lewis & Clark were removed from NBC's Thursday schedule, and later were canceled, being replaced by Fame, a musical television series based on the 1980 film of the same name.
+The 1981 fall season marked the very first time NBC made an attempt to create a two-hour comedy block on Thursday nights comprising the 8–10 p.m. slot, with Diff'rent Strokes being joined by the returning Harper Valley starring Barbara Eden, formerly from I Dream of Jeannie, and newcomers Gimme a Break!, starring Nell Carter as the housekeeper for a widowed police chief (played by Dolph Sweet) and his three daughters, and Lewis & Clark, a starring vehicle for Gabe Kaplan after Welcome Back, Kotter.

+These four sitcoms were followed by the police drama Hill Street Blues, which premiered in January 1981, and chronicles the lives of the Metropolitan Police Department staff of a single police station located on Hill Street in an unnamed large U.S. city.
+While critically acclaimed, Hill Street Blues bounced to and from various time periods on Thursday, Saturday, Tuesday and Wednesday nights during its first season, which caused it to debut to poor ratings (87th out of 96 shows for the 1980–81 season) and became the lowest-rated program ever renewed for a second season at the time.
+NBC decided to move Hill Street Blues officially to Thursdays at 10 p.m., which resulted in a ratings success starting with its second season, and earning several industry awards, including a total of 26 Primetime Emmy Awards (out of 98 nominations) during its seven-season run, including four consecutive wins for Outstanding Drama Series from 1981–1984.